Gina Bennett: CIA

+Post-CIA

 After retiring from the intelligence services in 2022, Bennett began working as the strategic advisor for Girl Security, a nonpartisan nonprofit organization focused on empowering and advancing young women into national and international security missions.
 She also serves as an adjunct professor with the Walsh School of Foreign Service's Center for Security Studies at Georgetown University and an adjunct professor at George Washington University.
 She teaches ethics in intelligence support to national security and hunter-gatherer national security.

 She served on the board of directors of the Alturas Institute, a nonprofit organization focused on advancing American democracy, promoting the United States Constitution and gender equality.
-Bennett authored three books, National Security Mom: Why "Going Soft" Will Make America Strong in 2008, How Kids Can Be Good Citizens: Lessons for Keeping America Strong & Safe in 2013, and America Needs a Time-Out: National Security Mom 2 in 2019.
+Bennett authored four books, National Security Mom: Why "Going Soft" Will Make America Strong in 2008, How Kids Can Be Good Citizens: Lessons for Keeping America Strong & Safe in 2013, America Needs a Time-Out: National Security Mom 2 in 2019, and If Two of Them Are Dead in 2025.

 On June 28, 2025, Bennett was the keynote speaker during the National Defense Night ceremony of the Daughters of the American Revolution's 134th Continental Congress at DAR Constitution Hall in Washington, D.C.
 She was presented the DAR Patriot Award by President General Pamela Rouse Wright.